Mitch Garver Preview, Player Props: Rangers vs. Brewers

 Mitch Garver At The Plate

-- Garver will look to extend his five-game hitting streak.
-He's batting .471 with one homer in his last games.

-- Garver has picked up a hit in 34 of 49 games this season, with multiple hits 12 times.
+- Garver enters this game on a six-game hitting streak.
+Over the course of his last outings, he's hitting .500 with one homer.

+- In 70.0% of his 50 games this season, Garver has picked up at least one hit.
+He's also had 12 multi-hit games.

-- In 14.3% of his games this season, he has gone deep, and 4.3% of his trips to the plate.
+- He has homered in 16.0% of his games this season, and 4.7% of his trips to the plate.

-- Garver has had at least one RBI in 36.7% of his games this season (18 of 49), with more than one RBI six times (12.2%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Garver has had an RBI in 19 games this year (38.0%), including six multi-RBI outings (12.0%).
+He has also driven in three or more of his team's runs in three contests.

+- In 19 of 50 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.